 Work More Closely With Banks And Payment Solutions

 Estonia is making big efforts to give e-Residents tools to open bank accounts and access payment solutions for their companies.
-Fintech solutions like Holvi or even some traditional banks like LHV make it possible to operate completely online with your Estonian company.
+Fintech solutions like Holvi and even traditional banks make it possible to operate completely online with your Estonian company.

 However, sometimes it’s not that easy to open a bank account.
 One example is cryptocurrency businesses.
 While Estonia is one of the most friendly countries for establishing a cryptocurrency startup -even issuing licenses for crypto trading and wallet services- opening a bank account for them is close to impossible.